 Key commands:

-docker run <image> # create and start a container
+docker run nginx # create and start a container

 docker ps # list running containers

-docker stop <container> # stop a running container
+docker stop <container> # stop gracefully (SIGTERM → SIGKILL)

-docker exec <container> # run a command inside a running container
+docker exec -it <container> bash # open a shell inside a running container

-docker rm <container> # delete a stopped containerStorage
+docker rm <container> # delete a stopped containerSee also: docker containers under the hood

 Containers are ephemeral by default — any data written inside is lost when the container is removed.
 Docker provides three ways to persist or share data: